+Welcome to our blog.
 Does your heart sink when you turn out your bag and see puckers on the curves?
 It kind of feels like you tripped on the final hurdle.
 Don’t be too hard on yourself though.
 Usually you’re the only one who’ll notice them.
 What are the best ways to avoid or reduce puckers on your next project?
-Here are my five top tips. *This post includes Amazon affiliate links.
+Here are my five top tips for sewing gusset curves: *This post includes Amazon affiliate links.

 1. Sew accurate seam allowances

 When you’re sewing the gusset together (the zip part to the base), make sure you use accurate seam allowances.
 If your seam is out by just 1/8″, it can make a big difference to the finished gusset.
 A slightly smaller or slightly larger gusset is going to make a difference to how it fits and can result in puckers!

 Warning: this tip includes maths!

 If you don’t snip into the gusset where it sits on the curves, it won’t fit.
 Why?
 Because when you sew a gusset onto the panel, you’re using a seam allowance.
 That means that the circumference you’re sewing is smaller than the circumference of the main panel, thus the gusset has to be smaller than the panel.